Mr-MRF-Dev/Airline-Data-Warehouse/README.md

 This project is a collaborative effort developed as part of the **Database II course**.
 Our team has designed and implemented a comprehensive data warehouse solution specifically for the airline industry.

+## 🚧 Project Status: Developer Mode

+This project is currently in **developer mode**.
+Please note:

+- Some code and configuration files may contain bugs or errors.
+- Code optimization and refactoring are ongoing.
+- Features and documentation are subject to change.
+- Use at your own risk; not recommended for production environments.

+We appreciate your understanding as we continue to improve and

 ## Team Members

 The project is a collaborative effort by the following team members: